project-bluebird/simurgh/README.md

 conda env create -q && conda activate nats
 ```

-Now that dependencies are install for both Bluesky & Bluebird, we can at least
+Now that dependencies are installed for both Bluesky & Bluebird, we can at least
 check that these are OK by running `check.py` inside the Bluesky repository.

 Running `python bluesky/check.py `will produce the following output: